WinkelZoeker/winkelzoeker-api/README.md

 This API provides one [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint to get the nearest stores based on geographic coordinates given in decimal degrees.

 To calculate the distance between two coordinates, it is necessary to rely on spherical trigonometry, using the [haversine distance formula](https://en.wikipedia.org/wiki/Haversine_formula).
+As an architectural choice aiming performance, the system relies on MongoDB for the queries using its geospatial capabilities.

 This project is implemented based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/), whith the following structure: